If you’re wondering what to serve with your croissants, you’ve come to the right place.

 In a rush?
 Here’s the short answer.

-The best dishes to serve with croissants are orange marmalade, clotted cream and berries, homemade Nutella, and fresh fruit salad.
+The best dishes to serve with croissants are orange marmalade, clotted cream and berries, homemade Nutella, or a fresh fruit salad.
 Try crab salad, instant pot pulled pork, BLT guacamole, or cheesy scrambled eggs for savory options.
 You can also enjoy croissants alongside a cafe noisette.

 Ready?
 Let’s jump right in.

-The combination of mayonnaise, lemon juice, and Old Bay seasoning gives this crab salad a hint of tang and spice.
+The combination of mayonnaise, lemon juice, and Old Bay seasoning gives this crab salad an irresistible hint of tang and spice.

-And it tastes amazing stuffed in a warm, flaky croissant.
+And it tastes amazing stuffed in a warm croissant.

-Psst… this recipe uses imitation crab, but you can also use fresh crab meat if you can get some (make sure it’s high quality).
+Psst… this recipe uses imitation crab, but you can also go for fresh crab meat if you can get some (make sure it’s high quality).

 Why we love this recipe: it’s a no-cook dish that’s way better than the store bought stuff.